chenyaofo/docker-image-open-builder/README.md

 ## Step2: Modify `.env`

-Please modify the `.env` file to assign the build details.
+Please modify the `.env` file to assign the build details as follows and push the changes to the repo.

 ```
 DOCKERFILE=https://raw.githubusercontent.com/chenyaofo/docker-image-open-builder/main/Dockerfile